Technical analysis

 Where-Object { $_.User -like "*alice@contoso.com*" }

-Look at the output.
-You want to see AccessRights : FullAccess, IsInherited : False, and Deny : False.
-If Deny : True, someone explicitly denied access — that always wins.
-If the user isn't listed at all, the grant was never applied, or was applied to a group the user isn't a direct member of.
+You want AccessRights : FullAccess, IsInherited : False, and Deny : False.
+If Deny is true, someone explicitly denied access — deny wins, find the grant and remove it.
+If the user isn't in the list at all, the grant was never applied directly.
+Check whether the user is a member of a group that was granted access — that's the next sub-question.

 Remove-MailboxPermission -Identity "sales@contoso.com" `